-He voices Momochi, Veronica’s vocalist known for his twisted personality as well as the huge gap between on-stage persona and his actual self.
+He voices Momochi, Veronica’s vocalist known for his twisted personality as well as the huge gap between his on-stage persona and his actual self.
 Momochi’s songs are the most eclectic in the Dear Vocalist franchise.
-Traditional Japanese music, tropical house, jazz, rock, dance, he’s tried it all and each and every song is hit worthy.
+Traditional Japanese music, tropical house, jazz, rock, dance, he’s tried it all and each and every song is hit-worthy.

 So far Toyonaga has performed for 4 singles – all part of the respective 4 drama CDs released up until now – and 1 Best of album.